raml-org/raml-spec/versions/raml-10/raml-10.md

 ### User-defined Facets

-RAML provides a way to also declare user-defined restrictions (facets) that extend the predefined set of built-in restrictions for any scalar, array or object type.
-These can be defined using the `facets` property and its value is a map of user defined facets, specifically the value follows the syntax of a [property declaration](#property-declarations).
-Depending on whether a facet is optional or required, any subtype may or must define the facets that are declared in the type it extends.
-For example:
+Facets express various additional restrictions which types impose on their instances, such as the optional `minimum` and `maximum` facets for numbers, or the `enum` facet for scalars.
+RAML provides a way to declare additional user-defined facets for any data type.

+User-defined facets are defined using the OPTIONAL `facets` property on a type declaration.
+Its value is a map whose keys name the user-defined facets and whose corresponding values define the concrete values which the corresponding facet may take, following the same syntax as [property declaration](#property-declarations).
+That is, a facet declaration in the declaration of a type specifies the concrete values which subtypes may use for that facet to restrict instances of those subtypes.
+Note that this implies that user-defined facets on a type do not restrict instances of that type but rather only instances of subtypes of that type.

+Facet names MUST NOT begin with open parentheses, to disambiguate them from annotations.
+User-defined facet names on a type MUST NOT match built-in facets on that type, nor facet names of any ancestor type in the type's inheritance chain.

+If a facet of a type is declared as required, then any subtype of that type MUST define a value for that facet.

+Here is an example which defines the capability to add restrictions on dates that indicate they may not fall on holidays:

 ```yaml
 #%RAML 1.0